I just want to make this clear from the outset – I’m not sh*tting on the self-help genre. I read a lot of personal development books.

 The kind where you have to re-read a sentence, put the book down, look up at this huge big lightbulb that’s appeared over your head, and then look out into the distance at a world that has profoundly changed because of what you just read.

-Eckhart Tolle’s book ‘The Power of Now’ is often quoted as one of those books and it is pretty good.
+Eckhart Tolle’s book ‘The Power of Now’, for example, is often quoted as one of those life-changing books.
+And it is pretty good.

 Clients come to me having read so many books, listened to countless podcasts, attended webinars and made ALL the notes…but they’re not any further along in solving their career conundrum, life crisis, or existential dilemma.